phys3009/phys3009.github.io/_sources/content/info_course/using_this_guide.md

 ## Lecture notes

-At the top of each of these pages you'll see a special section which links you to all the other important resources in the course:
+Each week, there is a chapter to accompany each lecture.
+At the top of each of these lecture note pages you'll see a special section which links you to all the other important resources in the course:

-1. Re-watch lecture - all my lectures are recorded and can be re-watched at the echo360 site
+1. **Re-watch lecture** - all my lectures are recorded and can be re-watched at the echo360 site

-2. Open Notebook - in lectures I write everything in a onenote book which you have access to in the _content section.
+2. **Open Notebook** - in lectures I write everything in a onenote book which you have access to.
 This means you don't have to worry if you miss something.
 There is also a print out of all the ppt slides in your own section of the notebook so you can annotate these in the lectures if you have access to a digital device.

-3. Download Slides - this is a pdf copy of the Powerpoint slides which you can download.
+3. **Download Slides** - this is a pdf copy of the Powerpoint slides which you can download.

 The material that follows covers the same material as the lectures in the same order as the course.
 Some students prefer written rather than oral explanations, and sometimes it is quicker and easier to look up / remind yourself about something specific in a sequential written text.
 You shouldn’t therefore feel you need to read this guide cover to cover, rather use it to complement the rest of your studies, looking up bits that perhaps you are unclear on or need to go over more slowly.